gwendalos/dor/README.md

 ## Usage

-Execute `osu_rank.py` and you will be ready for flexing in front of your friends
+Execute `osu_rank.py` and you will be ready to flex in front of your friends